 The Community Advisory Committee (CAC) is an opportunity for consumers, carers and our community members to provide direction and leadership in relation to the integration of consumer, carer and community views into all levels of health service strategy, operations, planning and policy development.

-The CAC is a sub-committee of the Board of Management with two to three board members on the committee.
+The CAC is a sub-committee of the Board of Directors with two to three board directors on the committee.
 The CAC enables consumer and community views to go to the Board on a variety of issues of importance to the community, consumers and carers.

 How often does the CAC meet?

 The documents supporting applications for membership of the CAC are currently under review.
-For more information about joining, please contact Heather Betts, Operational Director - Healthy Communities, 45 Coster Street, Benalla 3672 or email@example.com or phone (03) 5761 4500.
+For more information about joining, please contact Greg van Popering, Operational Director - Health Communities, 45 Coster Street, Benalla 3672 or email@example.com or phone (03) 5761 4500.

 Current CAC representatives: